protocol/launchpad/content/en/curriculum/libp2p/core-concepts/index.md

 ### Stream Multiplexing

-Once we have opened a connection by using a transport protocol, libp2p offers multiplexing out the box.
+Once we have opened a connection by using a transport protocol, libp2p offers multiplexing out of the box.
 Opening new connections is _expensive_ from a resources point of view, so libp2p uses stream multiplexing to exchange different types of data within the same connection.
 Basically, libp2p splits the connection into several logical _streams_.
 Every stream holds a different type of data.